DevExpress/dotnet-eud/dashboard-for-web/articles/web-dashboard-designer-mode/ui-elements/designer-toolbar.md

 ---
 ## Designer Toolbar

-The **Designer Toolbar** is an extension that allows you to access frequently used commands with a single click when the Web Dashboard operates in [Designer](../../web-dashboard-designer-mode.md) mode.
+The **Designer Toolbar** allows you to access frequently used commands with a single click when the Web Dashboard operates in [Designer](../../web-dashboard-designer-mode.md) mode.

 The default Designer Toolbar displays layout options and undo/redo buttons.